brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 What I remember most is the dramatically bright sunsets, best viewed from either peninsula that surrounds the town.
 On one side is a surprisingly big Christ the Redeemer statue.
 I did a very steep run to this to see the sky light up like it was on fire.
 Another night, Mairéad and I hiked the other peninsula to a lighthouse, with a great view back over the town.
 We were surrounded by fireflies for the walk back, to get piña coladas on the beach.
 What a life!

-A lot of backpackers skip Costa Rica because it's expensive. $10 beers, $25 dinners, $50 hostels and $75 buses, in a region where things usually cost ten times less.
-It was pricey, but was definitely worth it.
-It was a short bus to an easy border crossing, then three more buses to our first stop.
+A lot of backpackers skip Costa Rica because it's become so expensive from US expats. $10 beers, $25 dinners, $50 hostels and $75 buses, in a region where things usually cost ten times less.
+It was definitely pricey, but was worth it.
+We took a short bus to the easy border crossing, then three more buses to our first stop.

 <p align="center" width="100%">
     <img width="400" src="/images/bpcaXX.jpeg">